livepeer/ui-kit/.github/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to Livepeer Kit!
+Thanks for your interest in contributing to Livepeer UI Kit!
 Please take a moment to review this document **before submitting a pull request.**

 If you want to contribute, but aren't sure where to start, you can create a [new discussion](https://github.com/livepeer/livepeer-react/discussions).